frederikstroem/frederikstroem/README.md

 B.Sc. in Software Engineering and currently pursuing an M.Sc.
 Software Engineering at The University of Southern Denmark.

-I mostly do Rust, Linux, Web3, cybersecurity & self-hosting stuff.
+I mostly do Rust, Linux, Web3, cybersecurity, deep learning & self-hosting stuff.